 B) Compressor level setting is wrong.
 Level the compressor.

-C) If engine running but no oil pressure is shown on a gauge, stop the engine and check oil pressure gauge on some known pressure.
+C) If the engine running but no oil pressure is shown on a gauge, stop the engine and check the oil pressure gauge on some known pressure.
 Check oil filter element for clogging.
 Replace if required.

 Discharge Air Contains Excessive Lube Oil

-C) Oil level in air/oil receiver is too high.
+C) Oil level in the air/oil receiver is too high.
 Correct the oil level as required, up to the middle in a visual indicator.

 Compressor Rotates In Reverse Direction When Shutdown with Pressure in the Receiver